reactive-firewall/multicast/docs/USAGE.md

 > [default listener does under-the-hood](https://github.com/reactive-firewall/multicast/blob/v2.0.9a5/multicast/hear.py#L830C4-L832C27)
 > automatically.

-### Direct ephemeral receiver with an ad-hoc handler:
+### Direct ephemeral receiver with an ad-hoc handler

 In the unusual case where the `multicast.hear.McastServer` provides insufficient control, there is still the option of directly handling the ephemeral receiver, before resorting to low-level raw